andreasawenlof/pp1-final/TESTING.md

   - iPhone X

 Tested the site using the following browsers:
-Google Chrome
+- Google Chrome (All devices)
-Safari
+- Safari  (All Devices)
-Firefox
+- Firefox (All devices)
-Microsoft Edge
+- Microsoft Edge (Desktop)

-Had friends and family testing the site and reported very few issues (all those issues got fixed as you can see in the bug/fix section below).
+- Had friends and family testing the site and reported very few issues (all those issues got fixed as you can see in the bug/fix section below).

 ## FIXED AFTER MENTOR FEEDBACK
 - Removed transparency on header and footer